Fluoride

 2. Call a poison control center.

-Fluoridation of the drinking water began in the late 1940s, and according to the U.S. Centers for Disease Control (CDC), has been one of the most successful public health measures ever implemented in terms of dollars saved on treatment of tooth decay (a bacterial illness).
+Fluoridation of public drinking water began in the United States in the late 1940s, and according to the U.S. Centers for Disease Control (CDC), has been one of the most successful public health measures ever implemented in terms of dollars saved on treatment of dental caries (cavities/tooth decay).
 Not everyone has access to publicly fluoridated water, however, and your dentist or pediatrician may recommend daily fluoride supplementation for your child while their teeth are developing.

 Recommended fluoride guidelines